 Shellfish5 of 8

-Though shellfish isn't inherently bad for you or your body, going overboard and eating endless shrimp at Joe's Crab Shack is not in your skin's best interest.
+Though shellfish isn't inherently bad for you or your body, going overboard and digging into an endless shrimp buffet is not in your skin's best interest.

 Fast Food6 of 8